WorkableDirector/TinyPi-SIEM/README.md

 # TinyPi-SIEM
-TinyPi is a lightweight SIEM software that allows you to view and monitor threats, vulnerabilities, and more using a Raspberry Pi or any other machine running an Ubuntu-based distribution.
+TinyPi is a lightweight SIEM software that allows you to view and monitor threats, vulnerabilities, and more using a Raspberry Pi for your UniFi gateway.
+Works on machines running an Ubuntu-based distribution as well.

 ## Caution
 This is a very early prototype!
 Most features will not work yet — only the basic dashboard is currently functional.